peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

     public bool ArrayLengthMatches(
         PeterO.Numbers.EInteger bigLength);

  Returns whether an array's length is allowed under a filter.

   <b>Parameters:</b>

  * <i>bigLength</i>: An arbitrary-precision integer.

 <b>Return Value:</b>

+ `true
- `true` if this filter allows CBOR arrays and an array's length is allowed under filter; otherwise,  `false` .
+            `  if this filter allows CBOR arrays and an array's length is allowed under a filter; otherwise,  `false `  .

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>bigLength</i>
  is null.

 <a id="GetSubFilter_int"></a>
 ### GetSubFilter